 - Slowing down to feel and not force, allows my chi to flow effortlessly.

 - My daughter is one of my greatest teachers.
-She is a reflection, allowing me to see myself from another perspective.
+At times she is a reflection—giving me another perspective.

-- Nature is a true example of chi flowing.
+- Nature is a true example of Qi flow.
 Connecting with nature allows me to be more compassionate with myself and others.
-I do my best to get outside every day—even it’s only in my back yard to observe the clouds.
+I get outside every day—even it’s only for a few conscious breaths while grounding my barefeet in Mother Gaia.

 My personal mantra: Simply BE = Breathe & Expand